continuouspipe/continuouspipe/documentation/content/guides/laravel.md

     - name: REMOTE_ENV
       value: "1"
 ```
 We are simply setting a the `APP_ENV` for use within our build and `REMOTE_ENV` which can be used to distinguish the difference between a local docker build and a ContinuousPipe build.
-This can be useful when you need to to pull additional assets from 3rd part services or perhaps build the frontend assets in your deployments.
+This can be useful when you need to to pull additional assets from 3rd party services or perhaps build the frontend assets in your deployments.
 For this tutorial, we are using this to allow us to generate a new `APP_KEY` during the deployment stage.

 Next we define our tasks, our first task is building our image -